 Follow this step by step instructions to get those perfect feed in Braids.

 Before styling your hair, ensure that you have a fresh and clean head.
 Wash and condition your hair with a shampoo and conditioner that works best for your hair type.
 After washing, detangle your hair with your finger or a wide brush.

 You can blow dry or even air dry your head depending on your comfort.
 If you are blow-drying your hair, make sure you apply a heat protectant to protect your hair from heat damage.
-Always blow your hair on low to medium temperature.
+Always blow your hair at low to medium temperatures.

 2. Choose your extensions

-Before doing feed in braids you must choose your extension’s, its length, and color according to your style.
+Before doing feed in cornrows you must choose your extensions, their length, and color according to your style.
 Ensure that you buy extensions that are specially made for braiding and cornrows.